pawanbenjamin/simplePrisma/README.md

-# Prisma Basics
+# simplePrisma, Just the Prisma Basics

-## simplePrisma
+### Reference commands to start from scratch:

-This is done for you already:
+(This is done for you already)
 ```npx prisma```
 ```npx prisma init```